 Another common type of advanced charitable giving instruments are flexible charitable funds, which can help you retain control over your gifts while also providing tax benefits:

-• Donor-Advised Funds (DAFs) provide flexibility for those looking to manage charitable donations over time.
+- Donor-Advised Funds (DAFs) provide flexibility for those looking to manage charitable donations over time.
 You can contribute assets to a DAF, take an immediate tax deduction, and recommend grants to charities at your discretion.
+For more on how these accounts work, see Wealth Enhancement’s article on donor-advised funds.
+Vanguard Charitable describes a DAF as a tax-effective way to consolidate, invest and recommend grants to charities over time.

 If you’re ready to add charitable giving to your comprehensive financial plan, schedule an introductory meeting with a financial advisor today.